 The Editorial Board of the journal handles all appeal and complaint cases within the scope of COPE guidelines.
 In such cases, authors should get in direct contact with the editorial office regarding their appeals and complaints.
 When needed, an ombudsperson may be assigned to resolve cases that cannot be resolved internally.
 The Editor in Chief is the final authority in the decision-making process for all appeals and complaints.

-Statements or opinions expressed in the manuscripts published in “Food and Health” journal reflect the views of the author(s) and not the opinions of the editors, the editorial board, or the publisher; the editors, the editorial board, and the publisher disclaim any responsibility or liability for such materials.
+Statements or opinions expressed in the manuscripts published in “FOOD and HEALTH” journal reflect the views of the author(s) and not the opinions of the editors, the editorial board, or the publisher; the editors, the editorial board, and the publisher disclaim any responsibility or liability for such materials.
 The final responsibility in regard to the published content rests with the authors.
+The copyright of any open-access article in the "FOOD and HEALTH" journal publisched on the "ScientificWebJournals" web portal hosted by ULAKBİM "DergiPark" belongs to the author(s).
+Archiving is done according to ULAKBİM "DergiPark" publication policy (LOCKSS).

 DUTIES OF REVIWERS